mosaic-design-system/docs/src/components/avatar.md

       ### When, and why?

       Avatars can be used to show a thumbnail representation of a logged in user in your applications or, for example, a photo of a user in a Profile page.
+Avatars are an important part in helping other users form an impression of you and also provide a human presence within an interface.

+      Avatars should be used in the top right of a navigation bar to show the logged in user and should provide access to their Profile page.
+They can also be used in contact cards, chat UIs, and community forums, etc.

       - - -